-If you’re interested in a simple all-in-one travel credit card, the Barclaycard Arrival Plus® World Elite Mastercard® earns 2x miles per dollar on all purchases that can be redeemed for travel statement credits starting at 10,000 miles for $100 toward all or a portion of eligible travel purchases of a $100 or more made in the last 120 days.
-Also, with the Barclaycard Arrival Plus® World Elite Mastercard® you get 5% miles back to use toward your next redemption, every time you redeem
+If you’re interested in a simple all-in-one travel credit card, the Barclaycard Arrival Plus® World Elite Mastercard® earns 2x miles per dollar on every purchase that can be redeemed for travel or cash back statement credits, gift cards or merchandise.
+Redeeming your miles for travel statement credits offers the best redemption value.
+You can redeem for travel credits starting at 10,000 miles for $100 toward a qualifying travel purchases of $100 or more made within the last 120 days.
+Also, with the Barclaycard Arrival Plus® World Elite Mastercard® you get 5% miles back to use toward your next redemption, every time you redeem.

 Advertiser Disclosure: Many of the credit card offers that appear on this site are from companies from which we receive compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 This site does not include all companies or all available products or all available credit card offers.
 Credit Sesame is an independent comparison service provider.
 Reasonable efforts have been made to maintain accurate information throughout our website, mobile apps, and communication methods; however, all information is presented without warranty or guarantee.
 Please visit the provider’s site for current information and verify all terms and conditions of any offer prior to applying.
 The editorial content on this page is not provided by any company or credit card issuer.
 Any opinions, analyses, reviews or evaluations provided here are those of the author’s alone, not those of any company or credit card issuer, and have not been reviewed, approved or otherwise endorsed by any company or credit card issuer.
 All images and trademarks are the property of their respective owners.